From books to banks: Investors place bets against Italy meltdown

 "A break up of the euro zone or a bank meltdown are too big risks to let them happen," he said, adding that he was betting for the longer-term on banks being forced to merge and improve profitability.

-His picks include grid operators Snam (SRG.MI) and Terna (TRN.MI), oil firm Eni (ENI.MI), cable maker Prysmian (PRY.MI) and the saving shares of Italy's strongest big bank, Intesa Sanpaolo (ISP.MI).
+His picks include grid operators Snam and Terna , oil firm Eni, cable maker Prysmian and the saving shares of Italy's strongest big bank, Intesa Sanpaolo.

 In bond markets, analysts expect the spread between Italian government bonds and safer German bonds to widen 30 to 50 basis points.
 The gap, at about 180 points, is at its widest in two years but another 50 basis points would still leave it well short of the chasm that opened up in 2011 and 2012.